Samia1990/Portfolio_Project-2-on-Data-Analysis-/README.md

 # Summary of Portfolio_Project
 ---
->## Task : Building a dashboard using Power BI to present the trend of the hotel revenue and parking allocation by year
+>## Task : Building a dashboard using Power BI to present the trend of the hotel revenue and parking allocation by year.

 ## Project Pipeline